Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 What’s a “feeling memory”?
 A memory is just a memory, isn’t it?

-Contributions from the “triune brain” model theory combined with traumatology advancements and neuroscience research reveal that we, in essence, have three major parts to our brains, each with different functions that can contribute to how we form, store, and express memories:
+Contributions from the “triune brain” model theory combined with traumatology advancements and neuroscience research reveal that we, in essence, have three major parts to our brains.
+Each has different functions that can contribute to how we form, store, and express memories:

 • The frontal lobes.
-What we might call our “thinking brain” controls all of our high cognitive, executive functioning skills like impulse control, problem-solving, social interaction, and self-organizing.
+What we might call our “thinking brain” controls all of our high cognitive, executive functioning skills.
+This includes impulse control, problem-solving, social interaction, and self-organizing.

 • The limbic system.
 What we might call our “mammalian brain” controls our emotional states, our social responses related to survival, and processing memory.